 Famous Mango Sticky Rice at Kor Panich (100 THB)

 Boonsap Thai Desserts is located on Charoen Krung Road, a street with lots of other famous eateries, and serves excellent mango sticky rice in Bangkok.
-Similar to Kor Panich, Boonsap opened in the1940’s and has honed its Thai desserts and mango sticky rice recipes to perfection.
+Similar to Kor Panich, Boonsap opened in the 1940s and has honed its Thai desserts and mango sticky rice recipes to perfection.
 Boonsap’s thickened coconut milk is the best in town and the Chiang Rai sticky rice, mangos and crispy mung beans are top quality.
 Expect premium ingredients from the best sources throughout the country.
 If the large portion of mango sticky rice isn’t enough for you, try some of their other Thai candies and desserts.
 Boonsap only offers takeaway (70 THB).
+For more information about this restaurant, such as opening times, location, menu and TopTravelFoods users opinions can be found on the TopTravelFoods review page of Boonsap Thai Desserts.

 Close-up of Boonsap's famous Mango Sticky Rice (70 THB)